ayourtch/llm-templated-coding/instruct/bin/llm-groq-3.md

 Get the response from LLM, save it in its entirety into "/tmp/llm-req-<pid>-eval-resp.txt" and check its contents.

-If the response is "The second implementation is better." then the program would write the content of the output of the model into the output file name.
+If the response is "First result is better." then if the compiler errors output is empty, then first perform "git checkout <outputfile>" to restore its contents, and just update the mtime attribute on the file so it is seen as modified by an underlying OS.

-If the response is "First result is better." then if the compiler errors output is empty, then restore the original file from .orig, and just update the mtime attribute on the file so it is seen as modified by an underlying OS.
+If the response is "The second implementation is better." then the program would the output of the model into the output file name.

 If the response is anything else then exit with an error.